DataScienceProjectUni/PredictStockusingRedditandTwitter/Project time schedule.md

   - Data Exploration
     - add reddit words to dictionary
     - descripe stock data, reddit data, and twitter data
+    - describe subreddits, twitter
+    - describe why we choose these platforms and subreddit (size, preferable subreddits, different audiences)
+    - describe how we restricted the APIs and why
+    - selection of stocks (memestocks vs. other stocks)
+    - what kind of stocks (tech e.g.)
+    - what time period for scraping
+    - constraint that we chose stocks based solely on reddit data
+    - constraint to blacklist certain stock names from NYSE NASDAQ and AMEX (stock names are words)
+    - decision to only take $GME and GME and not gamestop to restrict to financial comments
+    - why comments and not posts on reddit (volume, wom better represented with comments)
+    - restrict stock selection of >5
   - Data Transformation & Cleaning
     - find approppriate dictionary
     - text pre-processing (stopwords etc.)